iron-software/IronPdfJava.Examples/how-to/compress-pdf-java-tutorial/README.md

 - Execute **MVN install** post-saving your `pom.xml` to finalize the dependency setup.

-With IronPDF configured, you’re ready to harness its capabilities in your Java project.
+With IronPDF configured, you’re ready to use its capabilities in your Java project.

 ### Example of PDF Compression